bmedianet/CogSight-Personality/README.md

 * Retrieve a list of authors from your content repository based on an inputted personality model.
 * Get personality predictions for an author over a period of time.

-If you wish to create your own repository and start using our Cognitive Insights - Personality API, you can get authorization by making the following call to our API:
+If you wish to create your own repository and start using our Cognitive Insights - Personality REST API, you can get authorization by making the following POST request:

 		https://bpc.bmedianet.com/api/1/createUser.htm